evolvingstuff/vdw2/content/posts/vitamin-d-is-100x-better-than-folic-acid-during-pregnancy.md

 }

-#### New web page <a href="/posts/vitamin-d-is-at-least-100-x-better-than-folic-acid" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is at least 100 X better than Folic Acid">Vitamin D is at least 100 X better than Folic Acid</a> Sept 2018
+#### New web page [Vitamin D is at least 100 X better than Folic Acid](/posts/vitamin-d-is-at-least-100-x-better-than-folic-acid) Sept 2018

  **Giving Folic Acid before 2,000 births would reduce**